chicchera/classy3/README.md

  and
 after
  parameters to retrieve more or fewer submissions, and to search for submissions posted within a different timeframe.

-### <u>Notes</u>
+### Notes

 - on runs

   - the first time is dealt with directly from PRAW and from there on with PSAW, just to get the ids to download as PRAW doesn't have the capability.
   - dates for extraction are read from the .ini file
   - if it is the first run and there is nothing to the contrary in the .ini file then the last 1.000 posts are downloaded
   - as there are defaults in the .ini file the would return false data, to check if it is a first run the values of **last_run** and **last_id** are checked

 - on language

   - NLTK for the heavy lifting
   - spacy for the analisys
   - add a category for titles grams
   - grams are now:
         [T]itle
         [S]elfpost
         [C]omments